carolmachuka/British-Airline-Review-Analysis/README.md

 # ✈️ British Airline Review Analysis

 ## 📌 Overview
-This project analyzes **800 British Airline reviews** to uncover customer sentiment, key discussion topics and trends over time.
-Using **sentiment analysis, topic modeling, and word cloud**, we extract meaningful insights to understand passenger experiences better.
+Ever wondered what passengers really think about British Airlines?
+We scraped 800 reviews from Skytrax, a leading airline review platform, to uncover hidden trends, customer sentiments and key topics shaping passenger experiences.

 ---

 ## 📊 Data Set
-The dataset consists of **800 reviews** from British airline passengers, including sentiment labels, review timestamps, and ratings.
+The dataset consists of 800 web-scraped British Airline reviews, including sentiment labels, review timestamps and ratings.

----
+📌 Data Source:

+Scraped from Skytrax using BeautifulSoup
+Cleaned using Pandas & Regex to remove duplicates, irrelevant text and inconsistencies

 ## 🔍 Key Insights